AnhThuHoang0518/Image-Captioning-Generation/README.md

 ## How to Run
 1. Clone this repository.
 2. Open the provided notebooks in your preferred environment (e.g., Jupyter or Colab).
-3. Follow the instructions within the notebooks and in [PIPELINE_RESTRUCTURE.md](https://github.com/AnhThuHoang0518/Image-Captioning-Generation/blob/main/PIPELINE_RESTRUCTURE.md) for data preparation, training, and evaluation.
+3. Download the Flickr8k dataset from Kaggle and follow the instructions within the notebooks and in [PIPELINE_RESTRUCTURE.md](https://github.com/AnhThuHoang0518/Image-Captioning-Generation/blob/main/PIPELINE_RESTRUCTURE.md) for data preparation.
 4. Review generated captions and compare baseline vs. improved pipeline behavior.

 ---